Most of us want more out of life.

 Comparing Lifebook with Out of the Box

-As many of you reading this know, here on Ideapod we offer a similar online education program.
-It’s called Out of the Box and it’s a 16-week self-guided program helping people to embrace their personal power and reframe their reality.
+Out of the Box is a 16-week self-guided program helping people to embrace their personal power and reframe their reality.

 But the difference is a lot deeper.

 Lifebook helps you to design your life from the outset so you can then work towards living it.
 It’s effective for taking you through a process to articulate what you want from twelve categories in life.
 You put this into your Lifebook and it helps you to manifest it.

 Out of the Box takes a different approach.
 You’re taken through a process of identifying the many concepts that influence your life, and you then start to shatter those concepts to see what’s underneath them.
 While doing this you start to identify the many different characters that make up who you are.

 Through doing this, you start to build a connection with your deeper nature.
 You start to act more instinctively.

 By the end of the program, after stripping away so much of who you thought you were, you arrive at a point where you truly do know yourself.
 At that point, Rudá guides you through a process of identifying your purpose in life and designing a new reality around it.

 For me, Out of the Box is more effective but harder work.
 It takes longer to arrive at a level of self-understanding where you can articulate your goals.
 But if you decide to commit to it, the impact is far deeper than what Lifebook can deliver.

 If you’re interested to learn more about Out of the Box, I suggest checking out our free masterclass with Rudá Iandê where he shares a powerful framework to align spirituality, love, family, and work around your true nature.